John Huston: Directing techniques

+He explored the visual aspects of his films throughout his career, sketching each scene on paper beforehand, then carefully framing his characters during the shooting.
+Some of Huston's films were adaptations of important novels, often depicting a "heroic quest", as in Moby Dick, or The Red Badge of Courage.
+In many films, different groups of people, while struggling toward a common goal, would become doomed, forming "destructive alliances", giving the films a dramatic and visual tension.
+Many of his films involved themes such as religion, meaning, truth, freedom, psychology, colonialism, and war.

 George Stevens, Jr. notes that while many directors rely on post-production editing to shape their final work, Huston instead created his films while they were being shot: "I don't even know the editor of my films most of the time," Huston said.
 Actor Michael Caine also observed the same technique: "Most directors don't know what they want so they shoot everything they can think of — they use the camera like a machine gun.
 John uses it like a sniper."
 Danny Huston confirmed as much when he recalled what Huston said to him as the then-youngster was fooling around with a Kodak Super 8: "and I was shooting all these various things.
 He said, 'Stop it, stop doing that.'
 I said, 'What?'
 He said, 'When you go from left to right and right to left, what do you do?'
 So I looked from left to right and right to left.
 I said, 'I give up.
 What do I do?'
 He said, 'You blink.
 That's a cut.'"